 In a nutshell, diabetes is when the body can’t regulate its own blood sugar/glucose levels.
 This means that diabetes is often about high blood sugar since the body can’t lower the blood sugar.

-Too high blood sugar is called hyperglycemia.
+Blood sugar that’s too high is called hyperglycemia.

 Ordinarily, the pancreas will produce insulin, a hormone that will lower blood sugar.
 For people with diabetes, the body is either not responding to insulin, or not producing it, to varying degrees.